The Hanafi Legal Code Program – FAQs

 - Who is the program for?

-The program is primarily geared towards students who currently work or study full-time, or for those who have other existing time constraints which prevent them from studying with sufficient regularity.
+The program is primarily geared towards students who currently work or study full-time, or for those who have other existing time constraints which prevent them from studying more than a few hours per week.
 However, it is also suitable for traditional students of knowledge, for those who wish to review what they have already learnt, or for those desiring to grasp the tradition in more depth.

 - Do I need to know Arabic to apply?

 No, beyond basic literacy, knowledge of Arabic is not a requirement for the foundational level.
-But it is expected that students who begin the main program (Level One onwards) will be studying or will initiate studying the tool sciences, primarily the Arabic language sciences.
-It isn’t possible to be a serious student or embark on any serious, academic study of religion without the language of the scholars.
+But it is expected that students who begin the main program (Level One onwards) will be studying or will initiate studying the ancillary sciences, primarily the Arabic language.
+It isn’t possible to be a serious student or embark on any significant, academic study of religion without the language of the scholars.